 June 26 – Sept.
 27, 2015

-Curated by Executive Director Frank Holt, this exhibit will feature pieces from the Mennello’s permanent collection, going back to the museum’s original mission of featuring American self-taught or folk artists.
+Curated by Jeanine Taylor of Jeanine Taylor Folk Art Gallery and Genevieve Bernard, Curator of Education, this exhibit will feature pieces from the Mennello Museum's permanent collection, going back to the museum's original mission of featuring American self-taught or folk artists.
 The exhibit will include a variety of artistic mediums from traditional painting and sculpture to textiles and found-object sculpture.
-The Mennello will partner with the Jeanine Taylor Folk Art Gallery in Sanford, FL, to supplement its own collection.
+The museum will partner with Jeanine Taylor Folk Art Gallery in Sanford to supplement is own collection.

 June 26 – Sept.
 27, 2015